 Revisit the special exhibition, ShAKe at the UA Museum of the North.
 Start with a quick photographic tour to take you through the original ShAKe, and then explore the 21-part video tour (69 minute running time) to learn about earthquakes in Interior Alaska from guest curator, Carl Tape.
 For even more detail, read original articles across a century of headlines in our newspaper archive, and link to the UAF Geophysical Institute's Alaska Earthquake Center for real-time information on Alaska's latest earthquakes.
-For the most immersive ShAKe experience, download our new 3D app for Windows or Mac (available in September 2020), and be sure to share YOUR earthquake story as well as give us feedback on this virtual exhibition.
+For the most immersive ShAKe experience, download our new 3D app for Windows or Mac, and be sure to share YOUR earthquake story as well as give us feedback on this virtual exhibition.

 "Interior Alaska experiences large earthquakes.
 Magnitude 7+ earthquakes occur every few decades, but relatively few people in this mobile population have passed the stories to the next generation.
 The history of Interior earthquakes demonstrates that we are in a seismically active—and even hazardous—region.